How to preorder the new Amazon Echo devices -- and the microwave, too

 But if that wasn't enough to convince you that Amazon is all-in on Alexa, it just announced 12 new Alexa-powered devices.
 Yes, 12.

-Amazon just announced everything from a new Echo Dot, Plus and Show to a subwoofer, microwave and a wall clock.
+Amazon just announced everything from a new Echo Dot (£50 at Amazon.co.uk), Plus and Show to a subwoofer, microwave and a wall clock.
 Here's how to preorder everything and be among the first to get your hands on Amazon's new goodies.

 Echo Dot